zieckey/etcdsync/README.md

-# go-etcd-lock
+# etcdsync

-A distributed lock library in Go using etcd.
+etcdsync is a distributed lock library in Go using etcd.
 It easy to use like sync.Mutex.

-In fact, there are many similar implementation, but which are all obsolete depending on library `github.com/coreos/go-etcd/etcd` which is official marked `deprecated`, and the usage is a little bit complicated.
+In fact, there are many similar implementation which are all obsolete depending on library `github.com/coreos/go-etcd/etcd` which is official marked `deprecated`, and the usage is a little bit complicated.
 Otherwise this library is very very simple.
 The usage is simple, the code is simple.

 ## Import

-    go get github.com/zieckey/go-etcd-lock
+    go get github.com/zieckey/etcdsync

 ## Simplest usage